 Realizing the Impossible Dream The EOC's annual youth mentorship programme "Career Challenge", which underlines the importance of breaking down stereotypes to achieve personal goals, is running for the eighth year.
 Each year, about 500 students in average from 80 schools would participate in this programme since its launch in 2002.
 Participating students were able to broaden their horizons after joining mentors' sharing sessions or visiting special agencies.
 In 2009/10, we invited eight outstanding achievers from different professions to serve as Career Challenge Mentors, and share with us their success stories of breaking down barriers and living their lives to the fullest.
-Mr. Bernard Chan, Chairperson of the Hong Kong Council of Social Service Thinking Outside the Box Mr. Bernard Chan was originally an economics major in university.
+Mr. Bernard Chan, Chairperson of the Hong Kong Council of Social Service Mr. Bernard Chan was originally an economics major in university.
 Later, he was diagnosed of vasoconstriction.
 Since he had to visit hospital frequently, he could not attend classes regularly.
 To allow himself flexibility to study and complete assignments, Mr. Chan gave up economics and took up art.
 He said, in those days, he tried to distinguish his work by using a drawing method that had never been used before.
-He tried using correction fluid to draw and it turned out to be a great success.
-Using this example, Mr. Chan noted that when facing fierce competition we must be more innovative and make more efforts to excel ourselves.
+He tried using correction fluid to draw and it turned out to be must be more innovative and make more efforts to excel ourselves.
 Mr. Chan said there are now 5 artificial blood vessels in his body and he has to take 5 types of medicine every day.
 He exercises two hours every morning to maintain his good health so that he is capable of handling all his daily tasks.
-Ms Caroline Mak, President of the Hong Kong Women Professionals & Entrepreneurs Association Focus not Just Yourself, But also on Others Ms Caroline Mak said she had to earn a living from a very young age and started working fulltime after graduating from Form 5.
+Focus not Just Yourself, But also on Others Ms Caroline Mak said she had to earn a living from a very young age and started working fulltime after graduating from Form 5.
 In a pursuit for higher education, she attended evening schools continuously after work.
 Caroline is glad that she was able to work for many growing companies, which allowed her talent to flourish and provided her with opportunities to get promoted.
 In her journey from a typist to the chief executive officer of a large corporation, Caroline said her motto of success came not from any famous person but her mother.
 Her mother said, "Life is like making a door -make sure you can go through the door and so can others".
 It means we have to be considerate and objective and we need to put ourselves in other people's shoes.
 Caroline mentioned that no one can take up all the tasks at work and advised everyone to prioritize work according to the importance and learn to delegate.
 No wonder she admires the former US President Ronald Reagan who is well known for identifying the right persons for the right jobs.
 Mr. Raymond Tang, Former Chairperson of the Equal Opportunities Commission The Road to Equal Opportunities